 What are pressure-sensitive labels?

 Pressure-sensitive labels are like a high-tech sticker.
-They can use paper, film and foil as their primary label materials and can be used with a wide range of inks.
-Since they don’t require any heat, solvent or water to activate, it only takes light or moderate pressure to apply (or stick) them to a product surface.
-They come on rolls to be peeled off and pressed onto a product using a hand or machine-applied technique.
+They can use paper, film, and foil as their primary label materials and can be used with a wide range of inks.
+They don’t require any heat, solvent or water to activate.
+It only takes light or moderate pressure to apply (or stick) them to a product surface.
+These labels come on rolls to be peeled off and pressed onto a product using a hand or machine-applied technique.

 Pressure-Sensitive Labels Applications

-Pressure-sensitive labels are used for everything from automotive products, chemical pails and household goods to food and beverage containers, wine and spirits bottles and nearly everything in between.
-You’ll find them on a broad range of products.
+Pressure-sensitive labels are used for everything from automotive products, chemical pails, and household goods to food and beverage containers, wine and spirits bottles and nearly everything in between.
+You will find them on a broad range of products.

 Advantages of Pressure-Sensitive Labels

-Because they don’t require heat, solvent or water to adhere to packages, pressure-sensitive labels are an easy and straightforward label solution.
-They’re easily applied to containers, bottles and packaging, highly versatile and can work with many types of products and finishes.
+Because PS Labels don’t require heat, solvent or water to adhere to packages, this label solution is easy and straightforward.
+They’re easily applied to containers, bottles, and packaging, highly versatile and can work with many types of products and finishes.
 Different adhesives can make pressure-sensitive labels removable or permanent, depending on your use.
+Extreme temperature solution.
 Some high-performance, pressure-sensitive adhesives can last through extremely hot and cold temperatures.
-And heavy-duty options can support the weights of bulky labels, such as extended content labels.
+The heavy-duty options can support the weights of bulky labels, such as extended content labels.